Mason Joel Courson during the Jan. 6 attack on the U.S. Capitol. Credit: U.S. Department of Justice.

 “For all of these reasons, I find that [Courson’s] character and history provide significant doubt for whether he would respect and abide by conditions of bond that I could set.”

-Courson is charged with offenses that include assaulting, resisting, or impeding certain officers using a dangerous weapon, inflicting bodily injury, civil disorder, and entering and remaining in a restricted building or grounds with a deadly or dangerous weapon, among other federal crimes.
+Courson is charged with offenses that include assaulting, resisting, or impeding law enforcement officers using a dangerous weapon, inflicting bodily injury, civil disorder, and entering and remaining in a restricted building or grounds with a deadly or dangerous weapon, among other federal crimes.

-The court filings show Courson left Florida with a friend on Jan.
-4, 2021, to attend the “Stop the Steal” rally held by then-President Donald Trump in Washington, D.C., two days later.
-At the rally, Courson posted a picture on social media with the caption “I’m here to #stop the steal,” referring to Trump’s false claims he won the election.
+The court filings allege Courson left Florida with a friend on Jan.
+4, 2021, to attend the “Stop the Steal” rally held by then-President Donald Trump in Washington, D.C. two days later.
+While at the rally, Courson posted a picture on social media with the caption “I’m here to #stop the steal,” referring to Trump’s false claims he won the election.

-After the rally, prosecutors said Courson participated in a violent assault of a D.C.
+After the rally, prosecutors said Courson participated in the violent assault of a D.C.
 Metropolitan Police Department officer who was beaten with a baton, flagpole, and crutch.
-That same afternoon, Courson participated in “heave-ho” efforts to storm the Capitol in the area of the Lower West Terrace tunnel leading into the building, according to the government.
+That same afternoon, Courson participated in a “heave-ho” chant and a simultaneous push to storm the Capitol’s Lower West Terrace tunnels, which lead into the Capitol building, according to the government.

 During Courson’s baton attack on police, he wore a gray Oakley jacket, a red Trump beanie, sunglasses, black gloves, and a ‘Thin Blue Line USA’ face and neck covering, while carrying a dark-colored backpack, prosecutors said.